Skip to main content

 How It Works

 On transient errors (503, timeout, model overloaded), the agent retries the same turn against the next model in fallback_models.
 Successful calls stay on the primary model.
 Failover fires on retryable errors classified by the LLM error classifier and covers every turn shape — non-streaming, streaming, tool-iteration turns, reflection turns, and their async equivalents.
-A 503 on a streaming chunk pushes the same turn to the next model in fallbacks; the user sees continuous output, not a failure.
+A 503 on a streaming chunk pushes the same turn to the next model in fallback_models; the user sees continuous output, not a failure.

 Configuration Options